crdbrd/python-brreg/docs/index.rst

 The library requires Python 3.8 or newer.

-The package is available from [PyPI](https://pypi.org/project/brreg/):
+The package is available from `PyPI <https://pypi.org/project/brreg/`_:

 .. code-block:: console